 This document is published by the Environmental Protection Agency (EPA) as the official compliance guide for small entities, as required by the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA).
-Before you begin using the guide, you should know that the information in this guide was compiled and published in June 2008.
+Before you begin using the guide, you should know that the information in this guide was originally published in June 2008, with a significant revision in July of 2010.
 EPA is continually improving and upgrading its rules, policies, compliance programs, and outreach efforts.
 To find out if EPA has revised or supplemented the information in this guide call the National Lead Information Center at 1-800-424-LEAD (5323).